Teaching test prep with high school students: some tips that work for me.

 As students gear up for college entrance exams like the ACT, teachers may begin test prep units.
 Even if you implement test prep throughout the year, schools often ask teachers for an extra emphasis during the second semester.
 Parents hire tutors to help their children raise a test score for a particular college or scholarship.

-If you are gearing up for test prep or need an injection of newness with test prep, I have four ideas that help me as I teach test prep.
-Here are four tips to help you as you are teaching test prep with high school students.
+If you are gearing up for test prep or need an injection of newness with test prep, I have six ideas that help me as I teach test prep.
+Here are six tips to help you as you are teaching test prep with high school students.

 1. Acknowledge the negative.